TheGnarCo/venture/README.md

 ## Todo

-- Error handling in effect blocks
+- Shore up error handling in effect blocks

 ## About